Fimbristylis depauperata

 Fimbristylis depauperata is a sedge of the family Cyperaceae that is native to Australia.

 The annual grass-like or herb sedge typically grows to a height of 0.1 to 0.5 m and has a tufted habit.
-It blooms between February to August and produces green-brown flowers.
+It blooms between February and August and produces green-brown flowers.

 In Western Australia it is found around swamps, seepage areas and along creeks and streams in the Kimberley region where it grows in gravelly sandy-clay soils often containing laterite.